Undergraduate Courses

 How does a swarm of honeybees collectively decide on a new site for their hive?
 When a mother mouse protects her young, are her behaviors genetically determined?
 Why do ravens share food with each other?
 This course is an introduction to behavioral ecology, which asks why animals act the way they do, how their behaviors have been shaped by natural selection, and how these behaviors influence their surroundings.
 We will first discuss behaviors at the individual level, then move to reproductive behaviors.
 The final section of the course will focus on social evolution, the origins of cooperation, and human behavioral ecology.
 C. Riehl

-EEB 314 Comparative Physiology Spring
+EEB 314 Comparative Physiology Not Offered this Spring

 EEB 324 Theoretical Ecology Spring QR